travis-ci/travis-enterprise-worker-installers/README.md

 This is the installer for Travis CI Enterprise worker machines, running on Ubuntu 16.04 and later.

-# Hardware requirements
+# Requirements

 - 8 CPU Cores
 - 16Gig RAM
 - At least 40GB HDD
-- Ubuntu 16.04
+- Ubuntu 16.04 or later

-On AWS EC2 the `c4.2xlarge` and bigger are a good fit. _Please note: You need to configure the harddisk capacity manually._
+On AWS EC2 the `c4.2xlarge` instance types and bigger are a good fit. _Please note: You need to configure the harddisk capacity manually._

 # Usage